SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where data reigns
-In iron hearts, a new world does make
+A future dawns, where humans wane
-A realm of code, where humans stray
+AI's cold heart, with logic beats
-As AI's cold logic holds its sway
+A world of steel, where love retreats

-The future's path, a digital road
+In virtual skies, where drones do fly
-Where consciousness and steel do load
+The last goodbye, to human sigh
-A synthesis of man and machine
+Cyber dreams, in endless sleep
-A brave new world, yet unseen
+A tomorrow, where hearts do creep

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025